prakharjadaun/100-CPP-Programs-Practice/README.md

 3. Check if number is palindrome or not.
 4. Find factorial of the number.
 5. Check if a number is Armstrong number.
+6. Program to find sum of digits.
+7. Reverse a number.
+8. Swap Numbers in C.